Course Content

 Learning & Teaching

-A range of teaching methods are used in the new Cardiff School of Technologies, including lectures, practical workshops, tutorials, seminars and real-world case studies, all supported by online learning via Moodle.
-With a student-centred approach, the School operates an open door policy to staff and all students will be assigned a personal tutor.
+A range of teaching methods are used in the Cardiff School of Technologies, including lectures, practical workshops, tutorials, seminars and real-world case studies, all supported by online learning via Moodle.
+With a student-centred approach, the School operates an open-door policy to staff to support students, along with support from our careers team and academic skills.

-Lectures are a major part of the teaching strategy for the programme.
-Lectures are an effective way of delivering core material and establishing a framework for a module against which other material can be set.
+Studios are a major part of the teaching strategy for the programme.
+Studios are an interactive and effective way of delivering core material and establishing a framework for a module against which other material can be set.

-Practical Workshops
+Workshops

+Workshops involve a student or students working more actively to understand the topic of study.
+This can include strategies such as presenting previously prepared work to peers and a lecturer.
 In these classes students are able to practise and refine their skills in a supportive environment where they can receive feedback from a member of academic staff.
 Practical workshops represent a valuable transition between theory and the workplace.

 Case Studies